On 1 November 2024, we became NHS University Hospitals of Liverpool Group (UHL Group).

 Digital update

-There has also been a number of significant digital improvements to support cross-site working between Aintree, Broadgreen, LCL, Liverpool Women’s and the Royal Liverpool.
+There has been a number of significant digital improvements to support cross-site working between Aintree, Broadgreen, LCL, Liverpool Women’s and the Royal Liverpool.

 These updates are part of an ongoing effort to make it easier for colleagues to work together, share resources, and stay connected across sites.